 You can import the demo content under Appearance > Theme Setup Wizard.
 The Wizard also shows up upon your initial activation of the theme itself, but you can go back to it at any time.

 - Import doesn't complete - If the import process times out or does not finish, please run the importer again.
 Running the importer mulitple times may duplicate your menu items.
 If you run the importer again, make sure to delete any navigation menus under Navigation > Menus.
 You will not have delete any pages as those will not duplicate.

-- Importer showing PHP errors - If the importer shows PHP errors, please make sure to turn the WP_DEBUG variable off in the wp-config.php file.
-Also, make sure that the PHP version on your server is 5.4+ (5.6 is much better, and version 7+ is the best option currently)
+- Importer showing PHP errors - If the importer displays errors, make sure that the PHP version on your server is 5.6+ (version 7+ is a much better & faster option)

 - Importer showing a 404 error - If the importer redirects you to a page non-found, please make sure to re-save your permalinks under Settings > Permalinks.
 Then, try increasing your PHP memory and timeout limits and try using the importer once again.

 Note - If the Theme Setup Wizard fails to import the demo data, you can use the default WordPress importer to import the theme demo data.
 You can access the XML file in the /demo-files/ folder that is located in the theme's root directory.